the-qoders-community/SharePoint-to-Azure-Backup/README.md

 You can now configure the Sitescript and Sitedesign.
 This is very well descibed here: https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-trigger-flow-tutorial#create-the-site-design.

 You can use the example JSON.
 Just make sure you replace the [paste the workflow trigger URL here]-part with your own HTTP-endpoint.
-Also, replace the 'Add-SPOSiteDesign' command with: Add-SPOSiteDesign -Title "Azure Backup" -Description "Add site to daily Azure Backup" -SiteScripts -your site script id- -WebTemplate 0
+Also, replace the 'Add-SPOSiteDesign' command with:

+Add-SPOSiteDesign -Title "Azure Backup" -Description "Add site to daily Azure Backup" -SiteScripts -script id- -WebTemplate 0

-The '-WebTemplate 0' part makes sure that your Site Design can only be applied tpo existing sites.
+The '-WebTemplate 0' part makes sure that your Site Design can only be applied to existing sites.